Skip to content

 If the difference is as stark as it was for me, you won't need convincing to expand it.

-Attention is not a renewable resource that regenerates overnight.
+Attention isn't a renewable resource that regenerates overnight.
 It's a finite daily supply that you're either spending deliberately or haemorrhaging passively.
 Every notification you don't receive, every scroll session you skip, every interruption you prevent is attention preserved for something that will actually encode.

-Reclaiming your attention isn't about doing less.
-It's about being inside what you do.
+Reclaiming your attention is about being inside what you do.
 And being inside your life is, ultimately, what this entire book is about.